Will Tura: Career

 In 2005, Tura's 65th birthday was celebrated elaborately in the Flemish media, along with the release of the cd Viva Tura.

 Tura sang Ik mis je zo (Eng: I miss you so) and Hoop doet leven (Eng: Hope gives life) at the ceremony for the deceased King Baudouin of Belgium in 1993.
 In 2014 he reprised "Hoop doet leven" at the funeral of Queen Fabiola.
 At the engagement party of Prince Philippe and Princess Mathilde in 1999 he gave a mini-recital.

 In 1995 Will was made cultural ambassador of Flanders.
 Tura sold out Vorst Nationaal for three concerts in 1998.
 2 years later, he was the central artist at Nekka-Nacht.
 His songs were performed by artists like Toots Thielemans, Noordkaap and Johan Verminnen, and the concert was released as an album Will Tura & Vrienden-Nekka Nacht 2000.

 In 2002 one of Tura's dreams came true, recording an album at the Abbey Road Studios entitled De Mooiste Droom (Eng: the most beautiful dream) with the London Philharmonic Orchestra.

 A second tribute to Tura, Turalura 2, was released in 2010.
 On the album, artist like Arid, Triggerfinger, Arno and k's Choice all sang in Dutch, which was unusual for them.

 After a performance at the main square of Veurne on the occasion of his 75th birthday, Tura decided to reduce the number of concerts.
 He worked as co-composer for the Studio 100 musical '40-'45, of which the soundtrack became a certified golden album.

 A documentary film of Will Tura, Hoop Doet Leven, directed by Dominique Deruddere was released in the Flemish movie theatres in 2018.
 A Studio 100 musical, Vergeet Barbara, celebrating the songs of Tura was premiered in 2022.

 A year later, after a 60-year long career, Will Tura decided to completely quit performing.
-Shortly after that, it was revealed that he suffers from Alzheimer's disease.
+Shortly after that, it was revealed that he has Alzheimer's disease.
 His very last album, a 5 CD collection of 100 singles, was released end July 2023.